Effects of noise on leaky integrate-and-fire neuron models for neuromorphic computing applications: Numerical results for the LIF synaptic conductance model

+In Fig. \ref{fig:1}, we have plotted the Gaussian white noise current profile, the time evolution of the membrane potential $V(t)$ with multiplicative noise input current ($I_{\text{inj}} = V(t)(200 + \eta(t))$ (pA)) and direct input current ($I_{\text{inj}} = I_{\text{dc}} = 200V(t)$ (pA)).
+In this case, we fix the value of $t_{\text{ref}} = 8 + \eta(t)$ (ms).
+There are bursting moods in the membrane potential in both two cases.
+This is due to the presence of $V(t)$ in the input current together with the random refractory period in the system.

-However, when we increase the leak conductance from $g_L=20$ (nS) to $g_L=200$ (nS), the burst discharges are neglected in the case with multiplicative noise in Fig. \ref{fig:1-3}.
-In particular, in the left plot of Fig. \ref{fig:1-3}, by considering the case of $I_{\text{inj}}=1+2\xi(t)$ (mV) and $t_{\text{ref}} = 8$ (ms), we observe that the time evolution of the membrane potential looks quite similar to the case in the left panel of Fig. \ref{fig:1-1}.
-However, we observe fluctuations in the membrane potential and also in the free membrane potential case.
-In the right plot of Fig. \ref{fig:1-3}, for the case of both random (multiplicative noise) external current and random refractory period, there is an increase in the time interval between two nearest neighbor spikes similar to the case in the left plot of Fig. \ref{fig:1-2}.
-We also observe fluctuations in the case in the right plot of Fig. \ref{fig:1-3}.
+However, when we increase the leak conductance from $g_L=20$ (nS) to $g_L=200$ (nS), the burst discharges are dramatically reduced in the case with multiplicative noise in Fig. \ref{fig:1-1}.
+In particular, we observe fluctuations in the membrane potential in the second row of Fig. \ref{fig:1-1}.
+There is an increase in the time interval between two nearest neighbor spikes in both cases.
+In order to understand better such phenomena, let us look at the following plots.
+From now on, we will use the parameter $g_L = 200$ (nS) for cases in Figs. \ref{fig:1-2}-\ref{fig:1-4}.

-Additionally, we notice that the presence of random refractory period increases the distance of the time interval between two nearest neighbor spikes.
-The presence of multiplicative noise causes burst discharges in the system.
-However, when we increase the value of leak conductance, the burst discharges are neglected.

-Finally, we remark that noise may come from different sources, e.g., devices, environment, chemical reactions.
-Moreover, as such, noise is not always a problem for neurons, it can also bring benefits to nervous systems \cite{Faisal2008}.
-Managing such random factors in neural network models would allow for further improvements of smart SNN and/or ANN systems and an increased efficiency of neuromorphic computing in the fields of biomedicine and other applications.
+In Fig. \ref{fig:1-2}, we look at the input-output transfer function of the neuron, output firing rate as a function of input means.
+We observe that the input-output transfer function looks quite similar in both cases: direct and random refractory periods.
+There are slight fluctuations in the spike count profile in the case with random refractory period.
+It is clear that the presence of multiplicative noise strongly affects the spiking activity in our system compared to the case with additive noise.
+The spiking activity of the neuron dramatically reduces in presence of the multiplicative noise in the system.

+In Fig. \ref{fig:1-3}, we have plotted the spike distribution as a function of ISI.
+In the first row of Fig. \ref{fig:1-3}, we see that the spikes are distributed almost entirely in the ISI interval [9;18] (ms).
+Moreover, when we increase the value of $\sigma_{\text{ref}}$ from 0.5 to 4 the spike irregularity values increase.
+In addition, they are distributed almost entirely in the ISI interval [1;25] (ms) in the second row of Fig. \ref{fig:1-3}.
+To understand better such phenomenon we look at the spike irregularity profile of our system in presence of multiplicative noise and random refractory period in Fig. \ref{fig:1-4}.
+In particular, we observe that the spike irregularity $CV_{\text{ISI}}$ increases when we increase the values of $\sigma_{\text{ref}}$ similar to the case of additive noise.
+Furthermore, we see that the larger injected currents are, the higher are the values of $CV_{\text{ISI}}$.